nagordon/blog/content/What Open-Source Means to Me.md

 Everything you do in linux can be done through the terminal, but the opposite it not true for the user-interface.
 Although the terminal has a much steeper learning curve, it is the segue to picking up a scripting/programming language, which is my next point.

 >3) Learn a programming language.

 I don't want to overstate this, but nearly every job you will ever have can utilize this skill and it can be fun!
 I first learned visual basic because I wanted to roll a dice 1000 times but didn't want to take all day to do it.

 >4) Embrace open-source when you use software *and* when you create it

 I have had my share of downloading shady windows programs to do silly tasks (eg music organization) and caught a virus along the way.
 Once I discovered the open-source community, I get better software, without malware that I can customize however I want.
 It is a beautiful thing.
-I cannot stress enough how important I have found it to eliminate my ego as a science enthusiast and and remove territories from my ideas and share with the communities of the for peer-review and sharing my thoughts.
+I cannot stress enough how important I have found it to eliminate my ego as a science enthusiast and remove territories from my ideas and share with the communities of the for peer-review and sharing my thoughts.
 That is the number one reason that I wanted to create this blog (the other is to help me write more, which is pleasantly cathartic for me and keeps my wandering brain on task, rather than keeping a personal journal (check out [Red Notebook](http://rednotebook.sourceforge.net/), which I would recommend, but doesn't have the accountability a published blog does.)

 I hope you get a chance to explore the ideas of open-source, because they go well beyond just computing.